SanguPackage/Script/readme.md

 Contact
 -------

-You can contact me at package@sangu.be.
+You can contact me at woutervs@hotmail.com.